Animals in Aotearoa

 Despite loving new experiences, being clever and able to recognise 100 other individuals, chickens bred for meat are denied the things that would make their lives worth living.
 They are also selectively bred for extremely fast growth, leading to millions of them suffering severe health problems including heart failure and painful lameness.

-While fish may seem so different to us and other mammals, they are sentient animals that deserve our respect as much as any other.
+While fish may seem so different to us and other mammals, they are sentient animals who deserve our respect as much as any other.
 It is time to let them off the hook.

 Horses are gentle, social, trusting animals.
 Behind racing’s glamorous image horses suffer -— both on the track and in training.
-They are then discarded when no longer profitable.
+They are then killed when no longer profitable.

 Just like zoos, aquariums and marine parks do not allow aquatic animals to display normal patterns of behaviour, such as swimming vast distances, searching for food and forming natural social structures.
 Fishes and aquatic animals belong in the wild.